Chessticulate/.github/profile/README.md

 # Welcome to Chessticulate!

 This organization encompasses all of the components comprising our chess website (as well as a few false-starts and experiments).
 The primary components of Chessticulate are:
-- [shallow-pink](https://github.com/chessticulate/shallow-pink): A chess engine written in javascript
+- [shallow-pink](https://github.com/chessticulate/shallow-pink): A chess library written in javascript
 - [chess-workers](https://github.com/chessticulate/chess-workers): A scalable REST API wrapper for shallowpink
 - [chessticulate-api](https://github.com/chessticulate/chessticulate-api): The api for the chessticulate website built with FastAPI